Robben Ford: Career

 After leaving the L.A.
 Express in 1976, Robben Ford recorded his first solo album, The Inside Story with a band that later became the Yellowjackets.

-In 1977, Ford was one of half a dozen or so session players asked to play the guitar solo for the Steely Dan song "Peg."
-In the end, the group went with the version by Jay Graydon instead.
+In 1977 Ford was one of over half a dozen session players asked to play a guitar solo for the Steely Dan song "Peg."
+The band eventually used a version by Jay Graydon.
 In 2006, a tribute album to Steely Dan – The Royal Dan – was released, with Ford covering "Peg" in his own style.

 In 1982, Ford was one of several guitarists who appeared on the KISS album Creatures of the Night, playing lead guitar on the songs "Rock And Roll Hell" and "I Still Love You".

 Ford worked briefly with Miles Davis in 1986; and can be heard on Davis' Montreux box set.
 Ford released his second solo album Talk to Your Daughter in 1988.
 He joined Philippe Saisse, Marcus Miller and J.T.
 Lewis in the cast of The Sunday Night Band for the second and final season of the late-night NBC television program Sunday Night in 1989.
 In the 1990s, he released the albums Robben Ford and the Blue Line, Mystic Mile, Handful of Blues, Tiger Walk and Supernatural.

 Robben Ford has received five Grammy Award nominations and was named one of the "100 Greatest Guitarists of the 20th Century" by Musician magazine.
-He credited pianist and arranger Roger Kellaway and saxophonist and arranger Tom Scott, whom he met while playing for Joni Mitchell, as a major influence on his musical development.
+He credited pianist and arranger Roger Kellaway and saxophonist and arranger Tom Scott, whom he met while playing for Joni Mitchell, as major influences on his musical development.